Doctor of Philosophy in Atmospheric Science

 Admission to Graduate Studies

-Entering students are expected to have a M.S. degree in atmospheric science or in another physical science, mathematics or engineering.
+Entering students are expected to have an M.S. degree in atmospheric science or in another physical science, mathematics, or engineering.
 Entering students will be expected to have studied mathematics, including vector calculus and ordinary differential equations.
 They should also have taken the equivalent of at least 2 semesters of calculus-based physics and one of chemistry.

 The following items must be received to complete the application file: